Skip to main content

 6. Update System Model Settings

-Click on your logo > Model Providers > System Model Settings to update your model.
+Click on your logo > Model providers > System Model Settings to update your model.

 You should now be able to find mistral from the dropdown list under Chat model.